 Limiting access to other guest WiFi users:

 Many people don’t consider this because they are more worried (justifiably) by their own network security.
 But we feel this shouldn’t be overlooked as your patients deserve to have their systems protected while connected to your guest WiFi.
 Otherwise a tech savvy person on your guest WiFi can attempt to implement a “man in the middle” attack and take information from people such as logins and passwords.
 While unlikely this would be considered best practice and should be implemented.

 Limiting bandwidth for only the guest WiFi users:

-Lastly but equally as important as the other two considerations you want to be able to limit the available bandwidth to your guest WiFi.
-Unfortunately business internet connections are much slower and more costly than home solutions.
-That means that your connection might only be 5,10, or 20 Mbps down and even less up!
+Lastly but equally as important as the other two considerations, you want to be able to limit the available bandwidth to your guest WiFi.
 The last thing you want is a power hungry user on your guest WiFi using up all your bandwidth and preventing your staff from submitting claims, streaming music to your operatories/office, or even making clean VoIP calls.
 That’s why we make sure to limit the maximum available bandwidth of guest WiFi to generally 25-50% of your whole connection.
 This can be tweaked based on guest WiFi user’s experiences but that’s generally a good place to start.

 This is an original article written by SureFire Dental Solutions, any information provided is strictly educational in nature.
 No part of this article can be copied or duplicated without the express consent of SureFire Dental Solutions.